 We are grateful that the reviewers pointed out each of these concerns.
 In response to 1., we have added a paragraph to the introduction.
 Within this we do, however, indicate that the nonlinear fixed effect model literature (including all the references the reviewers included) concerns problems of a different nature to ours: the data for fitting nonlinear fixed effects models has trajectories of individual cells through time; our data is a snapshot of one cell’s properties at a single timepoint.
 To reliably estimate the cell-specific effects of mixed effect models, typically requires more data than a single observation per cell – otherwise, it is hard to differentiate between parameter variability (i.e. random effects) and measurement uncertainty.
 Additionally, mixed effects methods do not scale well with data size because each cell requires its own individual simulation.
 Our method does not suffer from this scalability issue because as inputs it uses distributions fit to raw data opposed to the raw data itself.

 In summarising point 2., reviewer 2 is concerned of the, “poor performance of the method under poor parameter identifiability”.
 We feel that because we did not previously make clear from the outset that our method concerns only underdetermined models, it was possible to mistake the lack of identifiability of parameters for a shortcoming of the method.
 Of course, in underdetermined models, there are more than a single parameter set consistent with data; by their nature, these models – which represent the majority of models used in computational biology – are not fully identified.
-That our method does not resolve parameter values is then correct and, we should like to highlight, that any method that does estimate parameter values with high precision is, at best, overconfident; at worse, dishonest.
+That our method does not resolve parameter values is then correct and, we should like to highlight, that any method that does estimate parameter values with high precision is, at best, overconfident; at worse, disingenuous.
 In response to this review, and also from similar comments from reviewer 3, we have made changes to the abstract that indicate from the outset that our method concerns only underdetermined models.
 To address reviewers 3’s related concern that, “Where parameters are simulated, only the negative effect of bad priors on the inference of the unknown parameters is discussed”, we have added an additional result to Section X.

 In light of the above, we kindly request that you reconsider the previous decision to reject the manuscript.
 We recognise the hard demands that are placed on editors’ time, however, and appreciate the time taken to read our arguments.